-The Italian political elections of 1948 for the renewal of the two branches of the Italian Parliament - the Chamber of Deputies and the Senate of the Republic - were held on Sunday 18 and Monday 19 April 1948.
+The Italian political elections of 1948 for the renewal of the two branches of the Italian Parliament - the Chamber of Deputies and the Senate of the Republic - were held on Sunday April 18th and Monday April 19th 1948.
 The Christian Democrats won the relative majority of votes and the absolute majority of seats, a unique case in the history of the Republic.
 This extraordinary success made the party led by Alcide De Gasperi the reference point for the anti-communist electorate and the main Italian party for almost fifty years.
-The cold war that had just exploded and the division of the world into spheres of influence had a great impact on the Italian elections.
+The Cold War that had just exploded and the division of the world into spheres of influence had a great impact on the Italian elections.

 The Regions with a special statute and the Sardinian Statute

-The Potsdam Conference from 17 July to 2 August 1945 sets the framework for further Allied cooperation.
+The Potsdam Conference from July 17th to August 2nd 1945 sets the framework for further Allied cooperation.
 The conflicts within the anti-Hitler coalition, however, quickly become more and more acute.
 The three Western powers on the one hand and the USSR on the other are each going their own ways in their respective zones, leading to the emergence of two German states in 1949.
 One of the decisive factors is the inclusion of the Western zones in the Marshall Plan, through which the USA promotes Germany’s integration into the West by providing massive economic aid.
-An important element is the monetary union, which comes into force on 20 June 1948.
+An important element is the monetary union, which comes into force on June 20th 1948.
 The Soviet Union then completely sealed off Berlin.
 This is followed by months of supply to the city by the Western Allies’ airlift.
-On 23 May 1949, the Federal Republic of Germany is founded as a democratic West German state with ties to the West.
-On 7 October the socialist GDR is founded as an East German state with ties to the East.
-The division of Germany and Europe is sealed for decades.
+On May 23rd 1949, the Federal Republic of Germany was founded as a Democratic West German state with tied to the West.
+On October 7th the socialist GDR is founded as an East German state with ties to the East.
+The division of Germany marked decades long division of Europe.